 Potato Head Beach Club and similar ones are free to enter; but drinks are expensive and you aren’t allowed to take any food or drink in.
 Still, it’s a scenic place to see and enjoy if only for a short while before seeking out cheaper drinks elsewhere!

-Ubud’s rice paddies are free to hike in and explore at your leisure.
+Ubud’s rice paddies are free to hike in and explore at your leisure – and they’re one of the top things to do in Bali.
 You can just dip in and out of the terraces, or follow marked trails.
 The rice terraces are gorgeous and very Balinese: a fantastic authentic thing to do in Bali!
+If you have a driver, he may also take you to waterfalls, which are free or very cheap to enter.
+Check out this Bali waterfall guide for some inspiration!

 Staying in the Ubud area, a lot of temples are free to explore.
 Some, like Ubud Palace, are near to the centre but others need a driver to get to.
 The driver can add include a trip to the temples as part of an Ubud tour – don’t forget to ask me if you want a driver recommendation!